-Axicabtagene ciloleucel (Yescarta®) has been FDAapproved since 2017 for the treatment of:
+Axicabtagene ciloleucel (Yescarta®) has been FDA approved since 2017 for the treatment of the following groups of patients:

-• Adult patients with large B-cell lymphoma that is refractory to first-line chemoimmunotherapy or that relapses within 12 months of first-line chemoimmunotherapy

-- Adult patients with relapsed or refractory large B-cell lymphoma after two or more lines of systemic therapy, including diffuse large B-cell lymphoma (DLBCL) not otherwise specified (NOS), primary mediastinal large B-cell lymphoma, high grade B-cell lymphoma, and DLBCL arising from follicular lymphoma (FL) - Adult patients with relapsed or refractory FL after two or more lines of systemic therapy
+- Adult patients with large B-cell lymphoma that is refractory to first-line chemoimmunotherapy or that relapses within 12 months of first-line chemoimmunotherapy. - Adult patients with relapsed or refractory large B-cell lymphoma after two or more lines of systemic therapy, including diffuse large B-cell lymphoma (DLBCL) not otherwise specified (NOS), primary mediastinal large B-cell lymphoma, high grade B-cell lymphoma, and DLBCL arising from follicular lymphoma (FL). - Adult patients with relapsed or refractory FL after two or more lines of systemic therapy.